jestjs/jest/website/versioned_docs/version-25.x/Configuration.md

 Default: `real`

-Setting this value to `legacy` or `fake` allows the use of fake timers for functions such as `setTimeout`.
+Setting this value to `legacy` or `fake` enables fake timers for all tests by default.
 Fake timers are useful when a piece of code sets a long timeout that we don't want to wait for in a test.
+You can learn more about fake timers [here](JestObjectAPI.md#jestusefaketimers).

 ### `transform` \[object\&lt;string, pathToTransformer | \[pathToTransformer, object]&gt;]